fbpx

 3)Narmanlı Inn

-Located in the Beyoğlu, Istanbul, this inn is one of the oldest buildings in the district.
+Located in the Beyoğlu, Istanbul, Narmanlı Inn is one of the oldest buildings in the district.
 Built-in 1831, the building was used as the Russian Embassy until 1880, then as a Russian prison until 1914, and as a studio and residence in the following years.
 It has hosted many famous Turkish writers and artists.
 On your journey, you can stop by Narmanlı Han, take a break at one of the cafes in the vicinity and try Turkish delicacies.

 4)Kamondo Stairs